edeleastar/tutors-ts/README.md

 - <https://github.com/edeleastar-portfolio>

-Any repo with a 'src' suffix is a 'source' report for tutors-ts.
-If you clone it and run `tutore-ts' in the cloded folder the site will be genersted in 'public-site-uk'
+Any repo with a 'src' suffix is a 'source' repo for tutors-ts.
+If you clone it and run `tutors-ts' in the cloned folder the site will be generated in 'public-site-uk'